zelanko/sql-docs.es-es/docs/t-sql/functions/current-timezone-transact-sql.md

 ## <a name="remarks"></a>Notas

-`CURRENT_TIMEZONE` Es una función no determinista.
+`CURRENT_TIMEZONE` es una función no determinista.
 Las vistas y las expresiones que hacen referencia a esta columna no se pueden indizar.

 ## <a name="example"></a>Ejemplo